David Espinosa - Cell Tower Lease Negotiation Expert with +15 years Experience

 There’s nothing quite like attempting to negotiate the lease of a cell tower.
 Unfortunately, this is a business that usually leans in favor of the cell phone companies.
 There are many options out there for them to look at, and a lot of open land if none of those options work.
 And at the end of the day, if they don’t like your deal they can just walk.

-However, that doesn’t mean you need to bend over backward and accept the table scraps the cell phone companies offer you.
-There are ways you can negotiate your cell tower lease rates effectively.
+However, that doesn’t mean you need to bend over backward and accept the table scraps the cell phone companies offer you!
+Cell tower lease negotiating experts are a valuable asset for those who own or manage a property that may be a good candidate for a cell tower lease.
 Read on to learn more.

 Unlike with real estate, the rent of your cell phone tower isn’t going to be calculated based on square footage.
 They are technically leasing area on your land, sure, but you should never accept a deal based on rent per square foot.